 2. Have a degree from a post-secondary academic institution.

 In order to be eligible to write the Membership Qualification Exam (MQE), an individual must have a degree from a post-secondary academic institution or university in Canada or other country which has the authority to grant degrees and is recognized by the Board of Directors.
 See Education Requirement policy.

 3. Pass 4 mandatory and 2 elective courses in the Program of Studies.

 The Program of Studies, consisting of four mandatory and three elective courses (two of which must be completed), is offered by distance education.
-Courses are offered in two semesters per year, the Spring/Summer (May – September) semester and the Fall/Winter (November – March) semester.
-Each course has an examination at the end of the semester.
+Courses are offered in three terms per year, the Winter term (January – April), Summer term (May – August) and the Fall term (September – December).
+Each course has an examination at the end of the term.
 Completion of this program usually takes two to three years.

 Level I – Introductory Business Valuation

 Level III – Advanced Business Valuation

 Level IV – Special Topics in Business Valuation

 On 2013 the Program of Studies was revised.
 A completed elective course that has been discontinued will count towards meeting the elective course requirement.